global-asp/asp-source/en/0091_adun-the-beautiful.md

 ##
 The following morning, before
 the head went to his farm, he
 spoke to Tortoise.
-“If Adun tries to escape, blow this horn to tell me,” said the head.
+"If Adun tries to escape, blow this horn to tell me," said the head.

 ##
 After the head left, Adun packed